-- Students are expected to be in class, engaged in their learning for the duration of the period - Students are not permitted in the halls during the first and last 15 minutes of class - Student on spare should not be in the building - Classroom sign in and out policy.
-A student must sign out with the teacher and sign in when they return to class. - Students are expected to provide their full name, in a respectful manner to any staff member who requests it - Students must behave appropriately in the halls at all times (please keep appropriate social distancing) - Students who cause unauthorized disruptions or distractions to classes will be sent/reported to the office
+- Students are expected to be in class, engaged in their learning for the duration of the period - Students are not permitted in the halls during the first and last 15 minutes of class - Students with a spare or working on an E-Learning course should use the time wisely.
+They have the option of not being on school property or working in the library.
+If the library is full, senior students are permitted to work at the Bistro tables outside the cafeteria for periods 2 and 3 only.
+Periods 1 and 4 senior students on spare should plan to work at home. - Students are expected to provide their full name, in a respectful manner to any staff member who requests it - Students must behave appropriately in the halls at all times (please keep appropriate social distancing) - Students who cause unauthorized disruptions or distractions to classes will be sent/reported to the office